Praful8979/First-demo/README.md

 # First-demo
-This is my first git repository
+This is my first Git repository
+Author - Praful Ambesh